nautes-labs/website/src/en/guide/user-guide/deployment-results.md

 >
 > Replace the $traefik-httpsNodePort variable with the traefik port of the cluster hosting the runtime environment.
 For more information, refer to `spec.traefik.httpsNodePort` in the property template in the [Register Physical Cluster](deploy-an-application.md#register-physical-cluster) or [Register Virtual Cluster](deploy-an-application.md#register-virtual-cluster) section, for example, `30443`.

-The ArgoCD console lists ArgoCD applications that are related to products authorized for you, and you will be able to view and manage related resources.
-By clicking on an ArgoCD application card, you can see the resource manifest, YAML, events, logs, and perform actions such as synchronization, restart, and deletion.
-By clicking on "Settings" in the left menu bar of the ArgoCD console, you can also view ArgoCD projects associated with authorized products.
+The ArgoCD console lists ArgoCD applications related to products authorized for you, and you will be able to view and manage related resources.
+By clicking on an ArgoCD application card, you can see the resource manifest, YAML, events, logs, and perform actions such as synchronize, restart, and delete.
+By clicking on "Settings" in the left menu bar of the ArgoCD console, you can also view ArgoCD projects related to authorized products.

 ![directive syntax graph](./../images/quickstart-argocd-2.png)

 ## View Resources in Kubernetes

-You can obtain an ID Token for authentication by using a standard OIDC client, and use it as an authentication credential for kubectl to access Kubernetes as an authenticated user on the server.
+You can perform unified authentication using a standard OIDC client and obtain an ID Token, and use the ID Token as an authentication credential for kubectl to access Kubernetes as an authenticated user on the server.
 The section describes how to perform unified authentication and obtain an ID Token using an example client provided by DEX.

 You can obtain [the source code of the client](https://github.com/dexidp/dex/tree/master/examples/example-app), and compile the source code into a binary file.
 You can start the client using the following command, and the client will provide a WEB UI for unified authentication and return the authentication result.